-- 1. Explain knowledge of several visual movement arts at an introductory level - 2.
-Exhibit introductory exercise experience as well as knowledge learned from other learning areas to improve the actors movement on stage - 3.
-Demonstrate knowledge gained by applying class exercises to written drama at an introductory level. - 4.
-At an introductory level, achieve the fullest range and clarity of physical and emotional expression of the body as it moves in relation to the surrounding space.
+- 1. Explain knowledge of several movement theories and visual movement arts at an intermediate level. - 2.
+Exhibit intermediate exercise experience as well as knowledge learned from other learning areas to improve the actors movement on stage. - 3.
+Demonstrate knowledge gained by applying movement theories and class exercises to written drama at an intermediate level. - 4.
+At an intermediate level, achieve the fullest range and clarity of physical and emotional expression of the body as it moves in relation to the surrounding space.